 Food given intravenously can provide part of a person's nutritional requirements (partial parenteral nutrition), supplementing the food eaten by mouth.
 Or it may provide all of a person's nutritional requirements (total parenteral nutrition).

-Total parenteral nutrition requires a large intravenous tube.
+Parenteral nutrition requires a large intravenous tube.
 The tube (called a central venous catheter) must be inserted into a large vein, such as the subclavian vein, which is located under the collarbone.
-Total parenteral nutrition may be used at home or in the hospital.
+Parenteral nutrition may be used at home or in the hospital.

 Total parenteral nutrition may be required in people with the following: